-Although most merger control decisions are taken by the Competition and Markets Authority (CMA), there are currently three 'public interest' areas where the appropriate Secretary of State can issue an 'Intervention Notice' so that (s)he takes the appropriate decision rather than the CMA.
-The three areas are:
+There are currently four 'public interest' areas where the appropriate Secretary of State can issue an 'Intervention Notice' so that (s)he takes the appropriate decision rather than the CMA.
+The four areas are:

 - national security/defence,

 See below for further information about each of these areas.